 The calculation of damages in a wrongful death claim is a complex matter.
 It is extremely difficult to place a monetary value on the services, companionship, guidance, and suffering associated with the loss of a loved one.
 A Palm Beach wrongful death attorney uses the evidence in the case to effectively explain to a jury the enormous loss for the family now that their loved one is no longer with them.
 As experienced wrongful death lawyers for Palm Beach County, we understand how to utilize the facts in the case to maximize recovery.

 Even though you are mourning the loss of your family member, there are certain expenses and financial obligations that the family must continue to pay.
 In addition, if the lost loved one was earning an income to support the family, the hardship is even more.
 Living expenses, outstanding debts, medical bills, and funeral expenses are just some of the items that can create a financial crisis after the sudden death of a loved one.

 Money does not replace a loved one.
 Money does not ease your grief.
 However, a financial settlement can help ease the financial burden placed on the family after a wrongful death.

-The Florida statute of limitations regarding lawsuits restricts your time to file a claim.
-In most cases, survivors have just two years after the death of a family member to file a negligence or wrongful conduct lawsuit in Florida.
+The Florida statute of limitations regarding lawsuits for wrongful death restricts your time to file a claim.
+In most cases, survivors have just two years after the death of a family member to file a wrongful death lawsuit in Florida.

 However, some exceptions can shorten the time survivors have to file a wrongful death lawsuit, such as in cases involving medical malpractice or government entities.
-It is best to speak with a Palm Beach County law firm that handles negligence or wrongful conduct claims as soon as possible to avoid losing your right to seek justice for your loved one and your family.
+It is best to speak with a Palm Beach County law firm that handles wrongful death claims as soon as possible to avoid losing your right to seek justice for your loved one and your family.